OpenModelica/OMMatlab/README.md

 Clone the repository and add the installation directory to Matlab PATH for future sessions .
 For Example <br>
 ```
 from the matlab terminal, in windows
->>> which pathdef.m
->>> C:\Program Files\MATLAB\R2017b\toolbox\local\pathdef.m
+>>> pathtool
-Open the pathdef.m file in the location and add the directory to the list of entries.
+will open a window, add the directory to the list of entries and save.
 For example in windows
 "C:/OPENMODELICAGIT/OpenModelica/OMMatlab"
 ```
 ```
-Then we have to set the javaclasspath, so that the jeromq library can be used from matlab.
+Then we have to set the javaclasspath, so that the jeromq library can be used from matlab. for that we need to create a file called javaclasspath.txt and add the jar file location to the file, To do that
->>> which classpath.txt
+>>> prefdir
-C:\Program Files\MATLAB\R2017b\toolbox\local\classpath.txt
+will show the prefdirectory path, For example in windows
+'C:\Users\arupa54\AppData\Roaming\MathWorks\MATLAB\R2017b'
-Then add the jar file entries to the list, for example in windows the entry would be
+create a file javaclasspath.txt in that location and add the jar file path to the file, for example in windows the entry would be
 "C:/OPENMODELICAGIT/OpenModelica/OMMatlab/jeromq-0.4.4-SNAPSHOT.jar"
 ```
 You can also directly use the OMMatlab pacakge directly from the directory where you have cloned, without need to perform the above steps.But the package cannot be used globally.